 Dear Senator Brown,

-I am writing on behalf of the members of the Fraternal Order of Police to advise you of our support for your bill, S. 2552, “Expanding Health Care Options for Early Retirees Act.”
+I am writing on behalf of the members of the Fraternal Order of Police to advise you of our support for S. 3113, the “Expanding Health Care Options for First Responders Act.”

-Your legislation remedies this problem by allowing law enforcement and other public safety professionals the option to buy into Medicare at the age of 50.
-The Secretary of Health and Human Services will establish the premiums based on the risk pool for those public safety officers who opt into the program as a separate population, but they would remain eligible for tax credits and cost-sharing subsidies to help them purchase insurance.
-When the officer reaches the age of 65, he or she is seamlessly entered into the traditional Medicare program.
+Your legislation remedies this problem by giving law enforcement and other public safety professionals the option to buy into Medicare at the age of 50.
+The bill would direct the Secretary of Health and Human Services to establish the premiums based on the risk pool for those public safety officers who opt into the program as a separate population.
+However, they would remain eligible for tax credits and cost-sharing subsidies to help them purchase insurance.
+When the officer reaches the age of 65, he or she would seamlessly transition into the traditional Medicare program.

-We believe this legislation addresses a very real and critical need for the men and women who served their communities as public safety officers by providing them with a bridge of coverage following their retirement until they reach the age of 65.
-On behalf of the more than 349,000 members of the Fraternal Order of Police, thank you for your leadership on law enforcement issues.
-If I can be of any further assistance to you, please do not hesitate to contact me or my Executive Director, Jim Pasco, in my Washington office.
+We believe this legislation addresses a very real and critical need for the men and women who served their communities as public safety officers by providing them with a bridge of coverage following their retirement until they reach Medicare eligibility.

 On behalf of the more than 373,000 members of the Fraternal Order of Police, I thank you for your leadership on this issue.
 If I can be of any further assistance, please do not hesitate to contact me or Executive Director Jim Pasco in our Washington, D.C. office.